 The College Credit Only Program allows area high school students the opportunity to experience the college environment by taking classes at Helena College.
-Eligible students can start working on a degree or certificate program offered by the College or earn transferable credits towards a four-year degree from the Montana University System based upon seat availability one week prior to the beginning of the semester.
-All students interested in Dual Credit/College Credit only will need to meet the following requirements:
+Eligible students can start working on a degree or certificate program offered by the College or earn transferable credits towards a four-year degree from the Montana University System.

+All students interested in dual enrollment will need to meet the following requirements:

-- Students may register for up to 11 credits per semester and must satisfy any course prerequisites or placement requirements. - Students must be 16 years of age, in their junior or senior year, and must provide proof of high school enrollment or participation in a home schooling program. - Students must submit a Dual Enrollment Application and Registration Form. - Dual credit / College Credit Only courses are provided at a reduced cost for tuition and fees. - Earned credits may be transferable to other colleges and universities.
+- Students must satisfy any course prerequisites or placement requirements. - Students must be 16 years of age, in their junior or senior year, and must provide proof of high school enrollment or participation in a home school program. - Students must submit a Dual Enrollment Application and Registration Form.